-There are always more than one way to solve a problem.
+There is always more than one way to solve the problem.
 Going through the moves to create multiple solutions creates the opportunity to evaluate the end results.
 There is no “one and done” in the design world.
 Architects are constantly re-evaluating what they’ve already done in hopes of making the outcome better.
 It is at the same moment our greatest strength and weakness.

 Cause and Effect

 Using your own principles and standards, review the possible results of your decision.
 Since most of what architects do (from an aesthetic standpoint) is subject to the priorities and standards of others, there will always be someone who thinks what you’ve done is garbage – don’t let that stop you from following your own methodologies.
 Again, this is why (I believe) architects become stronger designers as they age because they have a better sense of who they are and what is important to them.
 They are less likely to be swayed by current mainstream opinions.

 At this point, it’s time to put your decision into effect.
 For most, this is always an exciting moment.
-I know that I’d like to think that how I visualize my solutions is always how the turn out – but that wouldn’t be true.
+I know that I’d like to think that how I visualize my solutions is always how they turn out – but that wouldn’t be true.
 Through experience, it’s either right on the money or close-enough that I don’t have too-many “Yikes” moments.
 There are decisions that turned out exactly how I visualized them but even then, it’s not what it needs to be.
 Remember the location of the lights in my own dining room?
 I didn’t get that one right and even though I eventually fixed it, I’m still bothered that I didn’t initially make the right call.

 This is the most important step in the decision-making process.
 You have to constantly and critically evaluate if the decisions you made yielded the outcome you expected.
 If you plan on duplicating past successes without resorting to recreating past solutions, you have to understand the results.